subatomicglue/behringer-td3-editor/README.md

 # Behringer TD3 Editor

-An editor for the Behringer TD3 written in Angular (12) and NodeJS (14), packaged into an Electron (13) application.
+A standalone editor for the Behringer TD3 written in Angular (12) and NodeJS (14), packaged into an Electron (13) application.

+Running either as
+ - dedicated hardware (raspberry pi based)
+ - software app  (MacOS, Win, Linux)

 ![screenshot](screenshot.jpg)